knetikmedia/knetikcloud-csharp-net20-client/docs/ContentPollsApi.md

 <a name="createpoll"></a>
 # **CreatePoll**
-> ModelPollResource CreatePoll (ModelPollResource pollResource)
+> PollResource CreatePoll (PollResource pollResource)

 Create a new poll